browserengineering/book/book/invalidation.md

 ```

 This change is safe, because if the new value is the same as the old
 value, any downstream computations don't actually need to change.
-As a
-bonus, editing should now also feel snappier.
+This

-This small tweak should reduce the number of field changes down to the
+small tweak should reduce the number of field changes down to the
 minimum:

     Change ProtectedField(<html lang="en-US" xml:lang="en-US">, zoom)
     Change ProtectedField(<div class="demo" ...>, children)
     Change ProtectedField(<div class="demo" ...>, height)

-The only things happening here are recreating the `contenteditable`
+All that's happening here is recreating the `contenteditable`
 element's `children` (which we have to do, to incorporate the new
 text) and checking that its `height` didn't change (necessary in case
 we wrapped onto more lines).
+Editing should also now feel snappier.

 ::: {.further}
 TODO
 :::

 Skipping traversals
 ===================

-All of the layout fields are now wrapped in invalidation logic,
+Now that all of the layout fields are protected, we can check if any
-which means that if any layout field needs to be recomputed, a
-dirty bit somewhere in the layout tree is set.
-But we're still
-*visiting* every layout object to actually recompute them.
-Instead, we
+of them need to be recomputed by checking their dirty bits.
+But to
+check all of those dirty bits, we'd need to *visit* layout object,
-should use the dirty bits to guide our traversal of the layout tree
+which can take a long time.
+Instead, we should use dirty bits to
-and minimize the number of layout objects we need to visit.
+minimize the number of layout objects we need to visit.

 The basic idea revolves around the question: do we even need to call
 `layout` on a given node?
 The `layout` method does three things:
 create child layout objects, compute layout properties, and recurse into
 more calls to `layout`.
 Those steps can be skipped if:

-- The layout object's `children` field isn't dirty, meaning we don't
-  need to create new child layout objects;
+- We don't need to create child layout objects, meaning the `children`
-- The layout object's layout fields aren't dirty, meaning we don't
+  field isn't dirty;
-  need to compute layout properties; and
+- We don't need to recompute layout fields, because they aren't dirty;
+  and
-- The layout object's children's `layout` methods also don't need to
+- We don't need to recursively call `layout`.
-  be called.

-Note that we're now thinking about *control* decisions (does a
-particular piece of code even need to be run) instead of *data*
-dependencies (what that code returns).
-For example, computing a node's
-`height` depends on calling that node's `layout` method, which depends
-on calling its parent's `layout` method, and so on.
-We can apply
-invalidation to control dependencies just like we do to data
-dependencies---though there are some differences.

-So let's add a new dirty flag, which I call `has_dirty_descendants`,
+There's no dirty flag yet for the last condition, so let's add one.
+I'll call it `has_dirty_descendants` because it tracks whether any
-to track whether any descendants have a dirty
+descendant has a dirty `ProtectedField`:[^ancestors]
-`ProtectedField`.[^ancestors]

-[^ancestors]: In some code bases, you will see these
+[^ancestors]: In some code bases, you will see these called *ancestor*
-called *ancestor* dirty flags instead.
-It's the same thing, just
+    dirty flags instead.
+It's the same thing, just following the flow
-following the flow of dirty bits instead of the flow of control.
+    of dirty bits instead of the flow of control.

 ``` {.python}
 class BlockLayout: